Pattern-Selective Feedback Stabilization of Ginzburg--Landau Spiral Waves

 Our stabilization results, Theorem \ref{theorem-0} and Theorem \ref{theorem-1}, are novel in the following four aspects. \begin{itemize} \item[(1)] For the first time, $m$-armed spiral wave solutions of the complex Ginzburg--Landau equation \eqref{complex-GLe} are successfully stabilized.
-Moreover, stabilization is achieved for an arbitrary number of arms $m \in \mathbb{N}$. \item[(2)] We stabilize spiral waves \textit{selectively}, in the sense that only the target spiral wave with the prescribed spatio-temporal symmetries is stabilized.
+Moreover, stabilization is achieved for an arbitrary number of arms $m \in \mathbb{N}$. \item[(2)] We stabilize spiral waves \textit{selectively}, in the sense that only the \DIFdelbegin \DIFdelend \DIFaddbegin targeted \DIFaddend spiral wave with the prescribed spatio-temporal symmetries is stabilized.
 In particular, depending on the symmetry of the underlying surface $\mathcal{M}$, we distinguish spiral waves by their nodal class $j \in \{0,1\}$ of the radial part, and then stabilize them. \item[(3)] We can stabilize spiral waves along the \textit{global} bifurcation curves, in the sense that stabilization is achieved for an arbitrary bifurcation parameter $\lambda$ strictly larger than the relevant bifurcation values $\lambda_0^m, \lambda_1^m$.
 Consequently, spiral waves far away from the trivial equilibrium, which thus possess large amplitudes, can be stabilized. \item[(4)] We stabilize Ginzburg--Landau solutions with an \emph{inhomogeneous} amplitude.
 In contrast, the relevant literature on feedback stabilization in the Ginzburg--Landau equation considered explicit solutions with homogeneous amplitude; see \cite{MON04,POS07}. \end{itemize}